dmolinac/blockchain-developer-bootcamp-final-project/README.md

 `truffle compile`

+5. Test contracts

+`truffle test --network kovan`

-5. Deploy contracts
+6. Deploy contracts

 `truffle deploy --network kovan --reset`

-6. Oracle contract
+7. Oracle contract

 The oracle contract is inherited from Chainlink and it is fixed as it needs to call the local Chainlink node.
 It was deployed using Remix.
-The address is included in `MetaturfHorseRacingData` contract.
+The address is set in `MetaturfHorseRacingData` contract.

 ### Configuration of MetaturfNFT contract

-In order for the Dapp to work, we need to set the address of `MetaturfHorseRacingData` contract in `MetaturfNFT` contract:
+In order for the dApp to work, we need to set the address of `MetaturfHorseRacingData` contract in `MetaturfNFT` contract:

 First, we get the address of `MetaturfHorseRacingData` address: